Wazuh and Ollama: Part 3. Creating Integration Between Your Wazuh Cluster and Ollama

 The setup process involves a few simple steps:

-• Create a script in /var/ossec/integrations/.
+- Create a script in

-• Add the new integration to ossec.conf.
+custom-. - Add the new integration to

-• Configure rules and decoders to process the data.
+ossec.conf. - Configure rules and decoders to process the data.

-• Restart Wazuh to apply the changes.
+- Restart Wazuh to apply the changes.

-This process makes it easy to extend the functionality of ** ** by connecting it to third-party services for automated monitoring and event analysis.
+This process makes it easy to extend the functionality of Wazuh by connecting it to third-party services for automated monitoring and event analysis.

 To simplify the development process, I will use Python — a flexible and convenient language, ideally suited for working with APIs and automating processes within Wazuh.

-1. Working with Ollama via its API
+Working with the Ollama API

 To work with Ollama, we will use the official ollama library.
 Before getting started, make sure you have Python and pip installed, then install the library using the following command: